Skip to main content

 3. La Rioja

-Nestled beneath the Basque Country, La Rioja might just rank as the most famous of Northern Spain’s regions, and it has one exquisite export to thank.
-Rioja wine comes from a DOCa (denomination of qualified origin) growing area—one of only two nationwide to earn this designation—and that quality shows in popular varietals like tempranillo and garnacha blanca.
+Nestled beneath Basque Country, La Rioja might just rank as the most famous of northern Spain’s regions, and it has one exquisite export to thank.
+Rioja wine comes from a DOC (denomination of qualified origin) growing area—one of only two nationwide to earn this designation.
+That quality shows in popular varietals like tempranillo and garnacha blanca.
+When it comes to cities in northern Spain, La Rioja might just be the best one for wine lovers.
+On our Food & Wine: Barcelona & Northern Spain with America’s Test Kitchen tour, you’ll have plenty of opportunities to sip and savor the region’s most famous export.
+After all, what’s a trip to Spain without great wine?

-How to spend a day in La Rioja
+The best things to do in La Rioja

 Img